mathiasgrimm/di-container-php/README.md

 ## Basic Usage

 ### Singleton
-When using singleton, the `Container->get()` method will always return the same object reference as it will be store internally within the container.
+When using singleton, the `Container->get()` method will always return the same object reference as it will be stored internally within the container.
 ```
 $container = new Container();
 $container->bindSingleton(SomeComponentInterface::class, function (Container $c, $params = []) {
-    return $someComponentImplementation;
+    return new SomeComponentImplementation();
 });

 $aComponent = $container->get(SomeComponentInterface::class);